Flora Reviews…Ignite (Dark Kings #15) by Donna Grant

 I really enjoyed this book.
 It’s got everything that I’m looking for in a great story; action, romance, passion, humour and enough titillation to keep me blushing on the bus.
 I couldn’t stop reading!

-Due to some of the darker references, violence and sexual content, I’d recommend this book to adults who are not offended by scenes of this nature who are fans of relationship and romance stories with oodles of fire and passion.
+I’d recommend Ignite to adults who are fans of relationship and romance stories with oodles of fire and passion.

 So, has my review of IGNITE (DARK KINGS #15) encouraged you to find out more?
 I really hope so.
-Just click on any of the links below to check out the book yourself or to find out more about the author.
+Visit any of my links to check out the book yourself or to find out more about the author.

 Buy IGNITE (or catch up with the rest of the series) in print and eBook formats through the usual sources, including: